STUDENT OF THE WEEK: Page High School

-Bree Cotton, daughter of Gina and Stephen Cotton, is a freshman at Page High School and this week’s Student of the Week.
+Lyndsay Napier, daughter of Craig and Tina Napier, is a senior at Page High School and this week’s Student of the Week.

-She is on the A/B Honor Roll and enjoys playing soccer and running.
-“I enjoy being outside and being active,” she said.
-“I have made many friendships playing sports that I hope will last a lifetime.”
+She is a member of the National Society of High School Scholars Program, has an ACT score of 35 and a weighted GPA of 4.66.

-When asked to choose a role model, Cotton said it was too hard to pick just one.
-She listed veteran and Olympian, Louis Zamperini, professional soccer player, Alex Morgan, and her late grandmother as some of her top inspirations.
+One of her biggest passions is volunteering in her community.
+“It’s nice to be able to support those in need because you never know when it could be you or your family that needs help,” Napier said.
+“My mom has always said to treat others like you would want to be treated, so I feel strongly about that.”

-Ms. Dye said of Cotton, “Bree exhibits all the intangible skills that teachers look for in students including hard working, diligent, participates in class and always strives to do her best.
-She has excellent study skills and intelligence that will translate to a productive young lady!
-She is a joy to have in class!”
+When asked to name her favorite class and teacher at PHS, having one answer wasn’t easy: First, she said Anatomy with Mrs. Koczaja.
+“It’s a very interesting class, and Mrs. Koczaja explains things really well while still giving us fun activities and labs to do throughout the class,” she said.
+Then, she added that she also really enjoys Mr. Dockery’s classes—AP European History and AP Government.

-Cotton describes herself as friendly, athletic, kind and supportive.
-When she’s not in class or competing in athletics, she enjoys spending her time participating in Health Occupations Students of America (HOSA), Fellowship of Christian Athletes (FCA) and Best Buddies.
+Napier describes herself as dedicated, supportive and hard working.
+When she’s not in class, she enjoys playing golf for the PHS Girls Team and working at the AMC Thoroughbred 20 theater.
+She also spends her free time volunteering at church and learning to play the guitar.

-After graduating from PHS, she plans to go to The University of Tennessee—Knoxville to pursue a career as a nurse.
+After graduating from PHS, she plans to go to college to pursue a degree in the field of science or pharmacy.
+She also plans to attend graduate school.

 (0) comments